Become the Beast: Exploring Human-Quadruped Locomotion for Exergames: Design

 \subsection{Movement Mechanics}

 Our primary technical challenge is tracking and translating the user’s limb movements into corresponding quadruped avatar motion.
 Our movement mapping approach can be summarized as: \begin{enumerate}[leftmargin=*] \item Movement emerges from physics simulation that also conveniently handles gravity and collisions.
-The quadruped has physics simulation skeleton composed of capped cylinders (capsules) and joints.

 \item We use Inverse Kinematics (IK) to map the tracked user feet and hand positions to a target pose for the quadrupedal character.
 This pose is used as joint angle targets for the physics simulated skeleton's joint actuators.